AmericanMedicalAssociation/AMA-style-guide/README.md

 Occasionally, you might have to make a change to CSS and let the new stylesheet get pushed into the browser to see recent changes, but otherwise this should take care of everything: moving assets, compiling SASS, getting BrowserSync running, and more.

+**To mark a new release of the Style Guide**

+_this should only be run on the `develop` branch_
+- Make sure you are running the most up-to-date code
+  - Updates will be rejected if they are non-fast-forward
+- `gulp` to generate public files for release and deployment
+- `gulp release` to update version information, cut a tag, publish files to endpoint and deploy to `gh-pages`
+- Navigate to the [latest release](https://github.com/AmericanMedicalAssociation/AMA-style-guide/releases) to see the new release and add notes.

 Initial config via [TutsPlus](https://webdesign.tutsplus.com/tutorials/combining-pattern-lab-with-gulp-for-improved-workflow--cms-22187).

 ## To use the Style Guide on a project: